2024-25 Academic Catalog

 GG 6153 Engineering Geology: 3 hours.

-(Prerequisite: GG 1113).
-Two hours lecture.
-Two hours laboratory.
+Three hours lecture.
 Application of geologic principles to location and construction of engineering structures; engineering properties of geologic materials; engineering application of equipment used by geologists

 GG 6201 Practicum in Paleontology: 1 hour.